ramblingsofadev/docs/middleware.md

 <h3 id="manipulating-the-request">Manipulating the Request</h3>

-To manipulate the request before it gets to the controller, make changes to it before calling `$next($request)`:
+To manipulate the request before it gets to the controller, make changes to it before calling `$next->handle($request)`:

 ```php
 use Aphiria\Middleware\IMiddleware;